stolostron/cluster-backup-operator/README.md

 ## Backup resources

 After you create a `backup.cluster.open-cluster-management.io` resource you should be able to run `oc get cbkp -n <oadp-operator-ns>` and get the status of the backup executions.
+Replace the `<oadp-operator-ns>` with the namespace name used to install the OADP Operator (the default value for the OADP Operator install namespace is `oadp-operator`).

 In the example below, the last completed backup is `backup-acm-2021-08-10-140404` and a new backup is currently running `backup-acm-2021-08-10-151345`.
 The name of the backup follows this template: `acm-backup-<timestamp>`

-Example of a `backup.cluster.open-cluster-management.io` execution with a `velero.io.backup` in progress:
+Example of a `backup.cluster.open-cluster-management.io` execution with a `backup.velero.io` in progress:

 ```
 $ oc get cbkp -n oadp-operator